 Identify the current licensing basis of the sampled POVs with the licensee.

-Verify that the sampled POVs are being tested and maintained per the applicable regulatory requirements, such as 10 CFR 50.55a (Inservice Test (IST)), 10 CFR 50.49 (environmental qualification), and Appendix B to 10 CFR Part 50 (quality assurance).
+Verify that the sampled POVs are being tested and maintained per the applicable regulatory requirements, such as 10 CFR 50.55a (Inservice Testing (IST)), 10 CFR 50.49 (environmental qualification), 10 CFR 50.69 (Risk-informed Categorization and Treatment of Structures, Systems and Components for Nuclear Power Reactors) and Appendix B to 10 CFR Part 50 (quality assurance).

 Confirm that the licensee is following the applicable ASME Operation and Maintenance Code (OM Code) as incorporated by reference in 10 CFR 50.55a for the IST program for the sampled POVs.